1993hzw/dragonnest/drawnote/manual/en/index.md

-Here's the translation of your message:

 ![Icon](imgs/icon.png)

-**Youdao Notes**
+**DrawNote**

-Welcome to experience Youdao Notes!
-As a multifunctional integrated application, Youdao Notes brings together various features such as note-taking, writing, mind mapping, to-do lists, handwriting, and drawing.
+Welcome to experience DrawNote!
+As a multifunctional integrated application, DrawNote brings together various features such as note-taking, writing, mind mapping, to-do lists, handwriting, and drawing.
 It is suitable for users across different domains.
-This manual will provide detailed information about the various features and operations of Youdao Notes to help you get started.
+This manual will provide detailed information about the various features and operations of DrawNote to help you get started.

 ### User Manual